Niteshdumjan/SQL/README.md

 USE Pizza_hut;
 ```

+ **Using Four taables  we have Four tables
+Insetet using table wizard tool**
 ```
--- Using Four taables  we have Four tables
--- Insetet using table wizard tool select * from orders;
+select * from orders;
 select * from orders_details;
 SELECT * FROM pizzas;